taps-nc/taps-nc.github.io/index.md

 - [Jonathan Passerat-Palmbach](https://jopasser.at/), Flashbots

 ## Format
 The workshop would be conducted on April 3 on Zoom.
 It would start at 9:30 AM Eastern Time.
+Detailed program would be announced soon.

 ## Organizers